-A world famous classic, selling millions of units worldwide.
+A world-famous classic, selling millions of units worldwide, that’s the Olympus Trip 35.
 This means plenty are available in thrift stores, op-shops and across the internet.
 It’s no wonder then that so many people with a renewed interest in film photography end up with a Trip.
 What is incredible is that such a cult following has sprung up around them.

-In short the Olympus Trip 35 give you the same quality of shot (or better) that a far more expensive SLR would.
-If you get the focussing right (it’s a zone focus camera so, like the LC-A, you must practice guessing distances before perfect focussing becomes natural) then images can be tack sharp with no distortion of any kind, and only occasionally minimal vignetting.
+In short, the Olympus Trip 35 give you the same quality of shot (or better) than a far more expensive SLR would.
+If you get the focusing right (it’s a zone focus camera so, like the LC-A, you must practice guessing distances before perfect focussing becomes natural) then images can be tack sharp with no distortion of any kind, and only occasionally minimal vignetting.

 Even in quite poor light with expired film, the Trip is capable of capturing amazing detail in the grass in the first shot, right to the corners of the shot — one oddity here is the vignetting, I only ever get that with expired film.

 Technicalities aside, the one last word I have to say about the Trip is this.
 It’s beautiful.
 You simply cannot disagree it’s miniature SLR aesthetics, silver, and black trim… what a pretty thing.